Tonie Campbell: Career

 Born in Los Angeles, California, Campbell attended the University of Southern California.
 He was the 1982 NCAA Indoor Champion for 60 yard hurdles.
 While a sophomore at USC, he qualified for the 1980 U.S. Olympic team, but was prevented from competing in the 1980 Summer Olympics by the American-led boycott.
 Campbell was the youngest member of a movement that considered circumventing the U.S. boycott by competing under the International Olympic Committee flag, in an effort to make a statement that politics and sports should not be mixed.
 However, threats by U.S. officials to revoke athletes' passports and visas caused the effort to fold.
 Campbell noted that he would have moved forward with the effort if the group had decided to move forward: "For my age and who I was at the time, that would have been the right thing for me to do.
 In the event that we were banned from coming back to the U.S., I think I would have survived.
 I've been around the world enough to see some incredibly wonderful places where I could have been very comfortable."

+Campbell won the British AAA Championships title in the 110 metres hurdles event at the 1983 AAA Championships.

 Campbell qualified and participated in the 1984 Summer Olympics in Los Angeles, California, taking 5th in the 110m Hurdles; and again in for the 1988 Seoul Games, where he won the bronze medal.

 Campbell was one of the most consistent high hurdlers of the 80s.
 In Track and Field News magazine's world merit rankings, he was ranked in the top ten for eleven consecutive years (1980–90) with his highest placement being number two (in 1987).
 He married the English hurdler Michelle Edwards.
 Their daughter Taylor Campbell lives in England and has also competed as a hurdler.

 He coached former American footballer David Wilson in the triple jump prior to the 2016 US Olympic Trials.